micrometer-metrics/context-propagation/README.md

 ## Join the discussion

-Join the [Micrometer Slack](https://slack.micrometer.io) to share your questions, concerns, and feature requests.
+Join the [Micrometer Slack](https://slack.micrometer.io) (#context-propagation channel) to share your questions, concerns, and feature requests.

 -------------------------------------